"What are beta blockers?

 What should I discuss with my healthcare provider before taking sotalol AF (Betapace AF)?

-- certain heart conditions, especially "AV block" or "sick sinus syndrome" (unless you have a pacemaker);
+- a serious heart condition such as "sick sinus syndrome" or "AV block" (unless you have a pacemaker);

 - severe kidney disease;